shoemaker30/cimapp.org/Manual/manual.md

 ### Users

+#### Connecting to database from on cimapp.org
+All visitors to cimapp.org are accessing the database through the public MySQL account *CIMAdb_PublicUser*.
+This user has the *EXECUTE* priviledge, so all data querying takes place through stored procedures.

+##### Creation of CIMAdb_PublicUser
+'''
+CREATE USER 'CIMAdb_PublicUser'@'localhost' IDENTIFIED BY '*(Get this password from the developer)*';
+GRANT EXECUTE ON CIMAdb.* TO 'CIMAdb_PublicUser'@'localhost';
+'''

 #### User Roles
 1. **Administrator:** has all priviledges; given to web developers
 2. **Supervisor** has priviledges to use app and view report management software; given to government workers